ifd3f/caligula/README.md

 ### Will the binary ever get bigger?

 I want to keep the binary very small, or at least as small as I can make it.
 My current soft limit is to keep the x86_64-linux version under 4MB.
 This value may change with time or as features are added, but I don't want the binary to be anywhere near what an average Electron app is at.
 As of v0.4.3, it's only 2.77MB, which is not too bad!

+### Why do you have to type in `burn`?
+Will you add other subcommands later?

+Yes.
+I Eventually™ plan on adding Windows install disk support and that will likely be its own subcommand.